This 'Skyrim' Aela the Huntress Cosplay Is Beyond Perfect

-Aela is an incredible strong and renowned character in the Elder Scrolls frachise, so it shouldn’t be all that surprising that the Huntress has inspired many cosplays to bring her to life in stunning detail.
-One cosplayer in particular brought the fierceness that this character is known for front and center and her cosplay shows exactly what Aela is capable of.
+Aela is such a strong character in the Elder Scrolls lore so it shouldn’t be too surprising that the Huntress has inspired many cosplays in her name.
+One cosplayer in particular has made her way around several notable Skyrim faces, and her Aela is just as inspiring!

-The cosplayer in question goes by ‘Ashtart Blood Cosplay’ and her entire portfolio is nothing if not absolutely astounding.
-She’s no stranger to bringing game characters into the real-world, but we will always have a soft spot for Bethesda’s Skyrim and for Aela herself.
+We’ve actually shared older pictures of this cosplayer’s take on the Huntress before, but with Skryim’s anniversary having recently passed, April Gloria decided to revisit an old favorite:

 Videos by ComicBook.com